SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 }
 ```

-As described in introduction, function has one console log and always returns true for validation.
+As described in introduction, the function has one console log and always returns `true` for validation.
 In this particular case, JSON file should not be edited since the name of the new function is the same as the one of the default function.

 ## Adding a New Validation